gbif/hp-swissnatcoll/en/how-to-publish-data.md

   - After signing in you arrive on the Dashboard page of the Aggregator (it is yet empty, but soon information will be put on it).
   - You can change the language of the website on the top right corner of the window (Available languages: English, Français, Deutsch).
 But at the moment, English is the main language.
 The rest has not been translated yet.

-# Upload my data
+# Add a new collection
-3. Click on **Collections** on the left side of the window.
+1. Click on **Collections** on the left side of the window.
-  - On this page, you can see all the collections of your institution that have already been uploaded in the Data Aggregator.
-The name of the collections are based on the [GrSciColl collection names](https://scientific-collections.gbif.org/collection/search){:target="_blank"}.
+  - On this page, you can see all the collections of your institution that have already been added in the Data Aggregator.
+The names of the collections are based on the [GrSciColl collection names](https://scientific-collections.gbif.org/collection/search){:target="_blank"}.
   - You can order the collection list by clicking on the columns titel (e.g. Name, Code, State, Institution Code, Institution, Progress, Records count / est. and Updated At).
 By clicking twice or more, you can order it in an ascending or descending order.
   - The State column informs you of the running process step (Importing, Encoding, Publishing, Deleting).
-Unless the State of a collection is on "🕒Ready", no action can be launched until the current one is executed.
+Unless the State of a collection is on "🕒Ready", no action can be started until the current one is executed.
 Depending on the number of records, it can take up to a few hours.
-4. If you want to update an existing collection, go directly to step 12.
-5. If you want to create a new collection that is not yet on this page, go to the next step.
-6. Click on **New collection** on the right side of the window.
+2. Click on **New collection** on the right side of the window.
-7. Select the type of your data. ⚠️**Mandatory**⚠️
+3. Select the type of your data. ⚠️**Mandatory**⚠️
     - Available types: Zoology, Botany, Geology, Paleontology
-8. Select the corresponding GrSciColl Collection of your institution. ⚠️**Mandatory**⚠️
+4. Select the corresponding GrSciColl Collection of your institution. ⚠️**Mandatory**⚠️
     - If the GrSciColl collection has already been used in another upload, it is not present anymore on the drop-down list of this window.
-You can find it on the Collections page (see step 2.).
+You can find it on the Collections page.
-    - You can filter the suggested collections by writing your institution code (e.g. G, BERN, NMLU, etc.).
-This reduces the suggested list to only your registered collections.
-9. Add a description of the collection. 💡optional💡
+5. Add a description of the collection. 💡optional💡
-10. Click on **Create collection**
+6. Click on **Create collection**

-    - If not ordered (see step 2., second sublist item), your newly created collection is added at the end of the list.
-If you want to find it quickly, you may click on the column titel **Updated at** and order it in a descending order (Newest to Latest).
+# Upload my data
+1. Click on **Collections** on the left side of the window.
-11. Click on the collection name.
+2. Click on the collection name.
-  - For each collection on the Data Aggregator, you have 4 tabs which will be used through the whole process (Records, Imports, Exports, Publications, and Approvals)
+  - For each collection on the Data Aggregator, you have 4 tabs, in a grey bar below the collection name title, which will be used through the whole process (Records, Imports, Exports, Publications, and Approvals)
-12. If your collection is empty, click either on the **+ Import** button in the center of the page, or the **Import dataset** button in the top-right corner (it does the same thing at this point).
+2. If your collection is empty, click either on the **+ Import** button in the center of the page, or the **Import dataset** button in the top-right corner (it does the same thing at this point).
-13. If your collection already has records and you want to add new records or update the existing ones, click on the **Import dataset** button in the top-right corner.
+3. If your collection already has records and you want to add new records or update the existing ones, click on the **Import dataset** button in the top-right corner.

 --- A three-steps window has opened. ---